jiniljeil/Record-Space/Computer Security/Cryptography.md

 ## Transformation

 - ### Substitution
-    In the substitution cipher technique, the characters of a plain-text message are replaced by other characters, numbers or symbols.
+    *In the substitution cipher technique, the characters of a plain-text message are replaced by other characters, numbers or symbols.*

 - ### Transposition
+    *A transposition cipher does not substitute one symbol for another, instead it changes the location of the symbols.*

 - ### Product Cipher
-  Substitution + Transposition = Product Cipher
+    *Substitution + Transposition = Product Cipher*

 ## Substitution